meltano/meltano/docs/src/docs/quickstart.md

 Meltano is now running, so you can start adding data sources, configuring reporting databases, scheduling updates and building dashboards.

-Open your Internet browser and visit  [http://localhost:5000](http://localhost:5000) to get started.
+Open your web browser and visit  [http://localhost:5000](http://localhost:5000) to get started.

 ## Connecting Data Sources